 The location of your outdoor hutch is important to protect them from predators and all types of weather.

-- Place the hutch against a wall or sturdy fence.
+- If your hutch is tall (a single tier with long legs or a double decker hutch), place it against a wall or sturdy fence.
 If you can secure it to the wall or fence this is even better.

-- Position the housing out of direct sunlight, shaded from the wind and away from any damp areas in your garden.
+- Position the housing out of direct sunlight, shaded from the wind and away from any damp areas in your backyard.

 - A hutch that is relatively easy to move is a good idea as it will allow you to change its position depending on weather conditions and will also allow you to move the hutch into a shed or conservatory during the cold months or in bad weather and into a more shady area when the weather is especially sunny and hot.

-- Guinea pigs must not be placed in an area where they may be exposed to chemical pest control sprays that are either used in your garden or in a neighbour’s garden or field where there may be crop spraying.
+- Guinea pigs must not be placed in an area where they may be exposed to chemical pest control sprays that are either used in your backyard or in a neighbor's backyard or field where there may be crop spraying.
 These chemicals can prove fatal.
 Don’t forget that the wind can carry these chemicals so if you live in a rural location where crop spraying takes place, you would be safer to keep your guinea pigs indoors.

 - NEVER put the hutch in a greenhouse.
-As mentioned earlier, a shed is not adviseable in the summer due to the way it heats up on hotter days.
+As mentioned earlier, a shed is not advisable in the summer due to the way it heats up on hotter days unless you follow the guidelines about sheds discussed on this page.

 How to Protect the Wood of an Outdoor Hutch